sujanshresthanet/react-php/README.md

 file your question as an issue in the relevant component so others can also participate.

-You can also check out our official [Gitter chat room](https://gitter.im/reactphp/reactphp).
+You can also check out our official [Gitter chat room](https://gitter.im/react-php/react-php).
 Most of the people involved in this project are available in this chat room, so many questions get answered in a few minutes to some hours.
 We also use this chat room to announce all new releases and ongoing development efforts, so consider staying in this chat room for a little longer.

-Also follow [@reactphp](https://twitter.com/reactphp) on Twitter for updates.
+Also follow [@react-php](https://twitter.com/react-php) on Twitter for updates.
 We use this mostly for noteworthy, bigger updates and to keep the community updated about ongoing development efforts.
-You can always use the `#reactphp` hashtag if you have anything to share!
+You can always use the `#react-php` hashtag if you have anything to share!

 We're a very open project and we prefer public communication whenever possible,